oschrenk/notes/bash.md

 ### Apple File Attributes {#apple-file-attributes}

 Apple adds an extra file attribute when files have been downloaded from the internet.
 It can be seen when using `ls -ls` indicated by the `@` symbol.
-By calling `ls -`@ you can see that an attribute `com.apple.quarantine` has been added.
-To remove that call `sudo xattr -d com.apple.quarantine path`
+By calling `ls -@` or `xattr`you can see that an attribute `com.apple.quarantine` has been added.
+To remove that call `sudo xattr -d com.apple.quarantine path` or `xattr -d com.apple.quarantine path`

 ## Helpful commands ##